Skip to main content

 How Do I Know My Customer’s Motivation?

-One of my favorite questions to ask prospects on discovery calls is, “Why have you chosen to work here?”
+One of my favorite discovery call questions to ask is: “What made you decide to work here?”

 For more Hacks, check out our YouTube page.